 It tends to occur in pediatric population, often between birth and 15 years of age 7.

-Bouchard nodes are a clinical sign relating to bony nodules of the the proximal interphalangeal joints, and are much less common than Heberden nodes.
+Bouchard nodes are a clinical sign relating to bony nodules of the proximal interphalangeal joints and are much less common than Heberden nodes.
 They generally (but not always) correspond to palpable osteophytes.

 Boutonniere deformity is one of the musculoskeletal manifestations of rheumatoid arthritis in the hand with: